Information for patients

 This leaflet can be made available in other formats including large print, CD and Braille and in languages other than English, upon request.

-This leaflet should answer most of the questions you may have about radioiodine at this stage.
+This leaflet should answer most of the questions you may have about radioiodine.
 If you have more questions, please ask (see contact details below).

 How does it work?